-Noisy, smelly, dirty, crowded, commerce, smog, messy, hot, slums, traffic infarct, concrete and asphalt desert, humid, business at every corner, most dirty, stinking klongs... welcome to Bangkok!
+Noisy, smelly, dirty, crowded, commerce, smog, messy, hot, slums, traffic infarct, concrete and asphalt desert, humid, business at every corner, stinking klongs...
+Welcome to Bangkok!

 Thailand's center of commerce, a huge area crowded with business, business, business and more business, not a square centimeter is spared and free of business.
 Here, in the center, it becomes most clearly that business kills anything else.
 This place is not built for living beings, not for humans nor can live many animals in the concrete and asphalt jungle anymore.
 Except bacterias, viruses, cockroaches, rats, some house cats, dogs (among them estimated hundreds of thousands of strayers), in the parks here and there a squirrel and a few kinds of birds who are masters of survival and manage to live from rubbish, the city is free of animals.